StackExchange/Stacks-Editor/README.md

 _The release github workflow only run if the CI workflow (running linter, formatter and tests) is successful: CI is blocking accidental releases_.

 _Despite using changesets to communicate the intent of creating releases in a more explicit way, we still follow [conventional commits standards](https://www.conventionalcommits.org/en/v1.0.0/) for keeping our git history easily parseable by the human eye._

+### Beta publishing

+We use Changesets in prerelease mode to manage publishing to the beta branch.
+For more information, please refer to the official [Changesets prerelease documentation](https://github.com/changesets/changesets/blob/main/docs/prereleases.md).

+To prepare a beta release, follow these steps:

+1. Create a pull request (PR) targeting the beta branch.

+2. Ensure your PR includes a changeset.

+3. Merging the PR will trigger the release-beta workflow.
+This workflow creates or updates a chore(new-beta-release) PR.

+4. To cut a new beta release, merge the chore(new-beta-release) PR and wait for the `Release Beta` workflow to complete.

+Consumers can install the beta package by targeting the beta tag:
+`npm install @stackoverflow/stacks-editor@beta`